linkerd/website/linkerd.io/content/2-edge/reference/circuit-breaking.md

 [_Circuit breaking_][wiki] is a pattern for improving the reliability of distributed applications.
-In circuit breaking, an application which makes network calls to remote services monitors whether those calls succeed or fail, and TODO ELIZA PUT WORDS HERE
+In circuit breaking, an application which makes network calls to remote backends monitors whether those calls succeed or fail, in an attempt to determine whether that backend is in a failed state.
+If a given backend is believed to be in a failed state, its circuit breaker is "tripped", and no subsequent requests are sent to that backend until it is determined to have returned to normal.

 The Linkerd proxy is capable of performing endpoint-level circuit breaking on HTTP requests using a configurable failure accrual strategy.
 This means that the